bcdev/jzarr/docs/ArrayCreation.rst

 =================  ==========================================

 Why are chunks dimensions the same as shape dimension?
-  | If chunks is not given, the default chunks will be applied.
-512 in each dimension.
+  | If chunks is not given, the default chunks, with a size of 512 in each dimension, will be applied.
   | If a chunk dimension is bigger than a shape dimension itself, the chunk dimension will be trimmed to shape.